StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ### Component context menu

 When you hover over a component, the component context menu is displayed.
-This gives you information about the component, including its name, type, health state and propagated health state.
+This gives you information about the component, including its name, type, health state and propagated health state and the [top metrics](/use/metrics-and-events/top-metrics.md).
 You can also run [shortcuts](#shortcuts) and the [actions](#actions) specific to the component from here.

 ![Component context menu](/.gitbook/assets/v45_component_context_menu.png)